-Our office requires that each program have at least two APLs traveling on each approved faculty-led course (with no more than two being funded by the student participants unless approved by the SAPPC), with the exception of an APL working with an approved program provider.
-Currently, International Studies Abroad (ISA), Arcos Learning Abroad, CEA CAPA Education Abroad, and American Institute For Foreign Study (AIFS) are approved providers by WTAMU.
+The OSA requires that each program have at least two APLs traveling on each approved faculty-led course (with no more than two being funded by the student participants unless approved by the SAPPC), with the exception of an APL working with an approved program provider.
+Currently, International Studies Abroad (ISA) is the only approved provider by WTAMU.